Tati Westbrook: Tati Beauty

 In October 2019, she launched a cosmetic line named Tati Beauty, with her first product being a textured neutrals eye shadow palette.
 In November 2021, Westbrook announced that Tati Beauty was closing in an almost nine-minute video titled "Why I'm Closing Tati Beauty", citing the COVID-19 pandemic and legal troubles.

 Halo Beauty

 In February 2018, Westbrook co-founded and launched her own company, Halo Beauty Inc., which sells vitamin supplements.
-Westbrook makes an estimated $1.3 million a year from YouTube and her company.
+In 2019, Westbrook was making an estimated $1.3 million a year from YouTube and her company.
+In October 2020, Westbrook and her husband, James, were sued by former business partner and co-founder of Halo Beauty, Clark Swanson, for breach of contract, gross negligence and fraudulent inducement relating to Westbrook's vitamin line, Halo Beauty.
+In July 2024, the lawsuit settled out of court with Westbrook announcing on YouTube that she was leaving Halo Beauty.